Gluesticks Blog

 Home » Holidays » Christmas

 These cute Milky Way Teddy Sleds are perfect for class party treats at school and are easy to make!
-Make a batch to share at school or let the kids make their own!
-This post contains affiliate links and is a refreshed post from 2011.
+Make a batch to share at school, or let the kids make their own!
+This post contains affiliate links, was originally shared in 2011 and now includes a video.

 Inspiration for this project found here from Planning With Kids.
 Made with a few alterations.